Best movies and shows of One Piece star Iñaki Godoy

 Synopsis: Manu is a hacker who masquerades as Gus to help victims of crimes.
 He is searching for his sister, Estefani (Rubio), whom he had saved from assault years ago by killing her attacker.
 On the other hand, Horacio Escamilla (Martínez), the corrupt police officer brother of the man Manu killed, is looking for revenge.

-More about the series: Godoy plays El Chinos in the TV series.
+More about the series: Iñaki Godoy plays El Chinos in the TV series, one of the highest rated TV shows the movie star has been in.
 He appears in 11 episodes, all of which are in season 2, subtitled as Despierta, and released in 2019.

 Blue Demon